 The next method that can be used to determine your skin type is called the bare-faced method.
 To perform this test gently cleanse and dry your face.
 Do not use any moisturizing agents or toners.
 After an hour evaluate your skin and check for shine.
 If your skin is tight and parched then you have dry skin.
 If your t-zone is shiny but your cheeks are not then you have normal/combination skin.
 If the shine covers your forehead, nose, and cheeks it is most likely that you have oily skin.

 Pore Size Method

 The last method I would like to discuss is the pore size method.
 After cleansing your face take a look at your pores in the mirror.
 If you can’t see your pores it is likely that you have dry skin.
 Those with normal skin will be able to see their pores but they won’t be large.
 If you can still see your pores after taking a few steps back from the mirror it is most likely that you have oily skin.

 These methods help us to determine whether we have dry, normal/combination, or oily skin but what about sensitive skin?
 It may not come as a surprise but if you have sensitive skin, you most likely know it.
 Those who have sensitive skin have had an adverse reaction to a skincare or cosmetic product at some point in their lives and often times it is difficult to find a product that doesn’t cause irritation and redness.
 The good news is using natural skin care products such as carrier oils, certain essential oils, and hydrosols can reduce your likelihood of having an adverse reaction.

-Over the next few weeks we will address each skin type and provide recommendations that are specific for your specific concern.
-In the meantime, if you have questions about choosing the right products for you, be sure to email an Aromatherapist at firstname.lastname@example.org.
+Over the next few weeks, we will address each skin type and provide recommendations that are specific to your specific concern.
+In the meantime, if you have questions about choosing the right products for you, be sure to email an Aromatherapist at email@example.com.